What is atrial fibrillation?

 Symptoms can range from palpitations (the feeling like your heart is fluttering in your chest), shortness of breath, chest pain, dizziness or fainting spells, weakness, or confusion.
 If you think about it, these symptoms make sense.

-With atrial fibrillation, your heart muscle is not pumping out enough blood (due to inadequate filling of the ventricles), and without adequate oxygen getting to your brain, lungs, muscles, and other target organs, it’s only logical that you should feel rotten.
+With atrial fibrillation, your heart muscle is not pumping out enough blood (due to inadequate filling of the ventricles), and without adequate oxygen getting to your brain, lungs, muscles, and other target organs, it’s only logical that you should feel lousy.

 Stroke is also a possible consequence of atrial fibrillation.
 During atrial fibrillation, it is possible that blood can pool inside the heart, giving rise to a blood clot (thrombus) which, once it breaks off and exits the heart, floats around your circulatory system as a clog waiting to happen.